Configure the IdP authenticator

 To use the IdP authenticator, the sign-in flow must take place in a browser.
 Sign-in flows that happen outside the browser aren’t supported.
 This includes sign-in flows that use Remote Desktop Protocol (RDP), Active Directory Federation Services (ADFS), and Remote Authentication Dial-In User Service (RADIUS).
 Microsoft Azure Active Directory (AAD) can’t be used as an IdP authenticator.

 Before you begin

-- For the SAML response, the subjectNameId claim is mapped to the Okta username.
+- For a SAML 2.0 IdP, map the subjectNameId claim to Okta username login.

-- For the OIDC response, the preferred_username claim is mapped to the Okta username.
+- For an OIDC IdP, map the preferred_username claim to Okta username login.

 - In the Admin Console, go to .

 On the Setup tab, click Add Authenticator.

 - Click Add on the IdP Authenticator tile.

 - Select the Identity Provider from the menu.

 - Click Add.
 The authenticator appears in the list on the Setup tab.